sgneha/letsConnect/Process followed.md

    • later we have to protect our routes by creating a middleware so that it verifies the token.

-5. Bring in jsonwebtoken
+5. Bring in jsonwebtoken as jwt
-6. create a payload which is a object having a user and then its id
+6. create a payload which is a object having a user in which it has id (this id is what we get when promise is returned from user.save().mongoose provide a abstraction layer so that we can use id instead if _id which is created from database.
 7. put inside config/default.json make jwtSecret => put anything[now have to require config also]
-8. In jwt sign put payload,this token and optional expiring,callback(err,token).If we do not get error then In response we can send anything token or id.
+8. In jwt sign put payload,this above token and optional expiring(before deploying in production change this to less),callback(possible err,token).If we do not get error then in response we can send anything token or id back to the client.In this case we are sending the token.

    • catch